 How do you create a landing page?

 The most popular option out there is Leadpages.
 It comes with a whole slew of features and templates but it charges a hefty recurring monthly fee of $60+.
-If you’re not a fan of recurring charges, which I’m not like I mentioned , this is not an attractive option.
+If you’re not a fan of recurring charges, which I’m not like I mentioned , this isn’t an attractive option.

 You can first turn to your email service provider.
 Many email service providers come with a free landing page option.
 Convertkit gives you access to 4 landing pages.

 These are simple but they do the job.
-I’ve solely used these landing page templates to grow my list to a thousand plus.
+I’ve solely used these landing page templates to grow my list to thousands.